Mark-Byrne-Codes/Hive-42-Studies/README.md

 **Description**: A function that reads a line from a file descriptor, allowing for efficient and flexible file reading in C.
 **Key Features**:
 - Reads one line at a time from a file descriptor.
-- Supports multiple file descriptors and can handle large files efficiently.
 **Skills**: File I/O, memory management, dynamic memory allocation.

 ---